Wake-up-Freeman/OLD-ODISEO/docs/develop/dapp/smart-contracts/write-smart-contract.md

 - `PartialEq`: provides equality comparison
 - `JsonSchema`: auto-generates a JSON schema

-`Addr`, refers to a human-readable Terra address prefixed with `terra...`.
-Its counterpart is the `CanonicalAddr`, which refers to a Terra address's native decoded Bech32 form in bytes.
+`Addr`, refers to a human-readable Daodiseo address prefixed with `daodiseo...`.
+Its counterpart is the `CanonicalAddr`, which refers to a Daodiseo address's native decoded Bech32 form in bytes.

 ## InstantiateMsg

 The `InstantiateMsg` is provided when a user creates a contract on the blockchain through a `MsgInstantiateContract`.
 This provides the contract with its configuration as well as its initial state.

-On the Terra blockchain, the uploading of a contract's code and the instantiation of a contract are regarded as separate events, unlike on Ethereum.
+On the Daodiseo blockchain, the uploading of a contract's code and the instantiation of a contract are regarded as separate events, unlike on Ethereum.
 This is to allow a small set of vetted contract archetypes to exist as multiple instances sharing the same base code but configured with different parameters (imagine one canonical ERC20, and multiple tokens that use its code).

 ### Example